N-Acetylserotonin: TrkB receptor

 progenitor cells (NPC)s, blockage of TrkB abolished this effect suggesting that it is TrkB-dependent.
 NAS was also found to significantly enhance NPC proliferation in sleep-deprived mice.
 It is thought that the anti-depressant and neurotrophic effects of NAS are in part due to its role as a TrkB agonist.

 Antioxidant properties

-NAS acts as a potent antioxidant, NAS effectiveness as an anti-oxidant has been found to be different depending on the experimental model used, it has been described as being between 5 and 20 times more effect than melatonin at protecting against oxidant damage.
+NAS acts as a potent antioxidant, NAS effectiveness as an anti-oxidant has been found to be different depending on the experimental model used, it has been described as being between 5 and 20 times more effective than melatonin at protecting against oxidant damage.
 NAS has been shown to protect against lipid peroxidation in microsomes and mitochondria.
 NAS has also been reported to lower resting levels of ROS in peripheral blood lymphocytes and to exhibit anti-oxidant effects against t-butylated hydroperoxide- and diamide-induced ROS.
 NAS has also been observed to inhibit nitric oxide synthase.